Two years ago I met a woman on the train who just spent a year skiing abroad and was returning to work.

 I’m a huge proponent of the gap year even though I’ve never

 I was first introduced to the concept in college when an acquaintance announced he was taking a year off between his sophomore and junior years.

 We were all like, “WHAATTT is he doing?!
-He must be having some sort of breakdown.”
+He must be having some sort of mental breakdown.”

-No one understood it because no one knew that was even an option.
+No one understood it because no one knew that it was even an option.

 Meanwhile, I was changing my major left and right and wasting $40,000+ per year in tuition as I figured my life out.